US, India will work to advance free and open Indo-Pacific: White House | Headlines

 - United States

-White House Press Secretary Karin Jean-Pierre said India and the United States are partners in many important areas, including defence, vaccines, climate and tech.
+White House Press Secretary Karin Jean-Pierre said that India and the United States are partners in many important areas, including defense, vaccines, climate, and tech.

-The two nations have ever-growing people-to-people connections, she said told reporters at her daily news conference.
+The two nations have ever-growing people-to-people connections, she told reporters on Tuesday at her daily news conference when asked in what way the US can assist India in making it a developed nation by 2047, or in the next 25 years.

-Responding to a question, Jean-Pierre said the United States will continue to work together every day to deliver opportunity, security, freedom, and dignity to its people.
+Responding to a question, Jean-Pierre said the United States will continue to work together with India every day to deliver opportunity, security, freedom, and dignity to its people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)